 Appealing, entertaining old time Americana, bluegrass & roots

-We will be cancelling the planned autumn 2020 Golden Shoals tour due to the ongoing Covid-19 virus crisis, stay tuned for more info on new date range in 2021
+We have cancelled the planned autumn 2020 Golden Shoals tour due to the ongoing Covid-19 virus crisis, stay tuned for more info on new date range in 2021

 The newly renamed Golden Shoals (formerly Hoot and Holler) return for their second UK tour after a warmly received short debut tour in summer 2019, where they proved they are as at home on a big festival stage as in an intimate club gig setting.
 This superbly entertaining North Carolina duo blends old time Appalachian traditions with fine contemporary songwriting and excellent musicianship on fiddle, guitar and banjo.
 Amy Alvey and Mark Kilianski have been entertaining audiences all over the USA since 2013 after forming their duo in Boston, where they both studied at the prestigious Berklee College of Music.